 Dassault Aviation is a founding member of the association "elles bougent" (Moving Up) which helps women discover engineering and technical careers.
-In 2015, the Company has established a network of men and women to act ambassadors to promote our technical careers among female students .This network strengthens the parallel actions of the association"elles bougent".
-Over fifty female employees of Dassault Aviation are sponsoring this association and provide mentoring to female school and university students.
+Over 54 female employees of Dassault Aviation are sponsoring this association and provide mentoring to female school and university students.
+In 2016, the Company has established a network of men and women to act ambassadors to promote our technical careers among female students .This network strengthens the parallel actions of the association "elles bougent". (for more explanations see annual report pages 69)

 Regarding handicapped employees, Dassault Aviation has signed on 17 June 2014 a new agreement (for 2015-2016-2017) with union representatives for promoting the employment of handicapped persons, including hire policy, adaptation of working conditions (post / time), allowance for vacation days gift to parents with seriously ill children.
-Dassault Aviation raised the share of handicapped employees from 7,5% in 2010 to 8,64 % in 2015.
+Dassault Aviation raised the share of handicapped employees from 7,5% in 2010 to 8,32 % in 2016( 6,3% plus majoration for employment retention ).
 In France, the minimum share of handicapped employees in the workforce has been fixed by law at 6% but the effective rate is closer to 4% which make Dassault Aviation among the most dedicated to the employment of handicapped persons.

-This pro-active policy is supported by a strongly mobilized internal network comprising coordinators, leading committees, local oversight commissions and a specific budget.
+This pro-active policy is supported by a strongly mobilized internal network comprising coordinators, leading committees, local oversight commissions and a specific budget. (for more explanations about diversity, see annual report pages 70, 71)

-In addition, Dassault Aviation is a founding member of HANVOL, a non-profit organisation helping the training and employment of handicapped persons in the aircraft industry.
+In addition, Dassault Aviation is a founding member of HANVOL, a non-profit organisation helping the training and employment of handicapped persons in the aircraft industry